The AI Productivity Index (APEX): Dataset overview

-Experts were sourced through the Mercor platform.
-We targeted experts with appropriate experience, such as 3+ years at a top consulting firm, and prioritized experts with data labeling experience.
-Once sourced, experts completed a 30 to 45-minute interview.
-Experts who demonstrated excellent domain knowledge, strong communication and reasoning skills, and understood the potential role of AI in their industry, were paid to complete a 1-2 hour assessment that tested their ability to write prompts and rubrics.
+From the Mercor platform we sourced experts with extensive professional experience, and prioritized experts with data labeling experience.
+To join the project, experts completed a 30- to 45-minute interview.
+Experts who demonstrated excellent domain knowledge and strong communication and reasoning skills were paid to complete a 1-2 hour assessment that tested their ability to write prompts and rubrics.
 If they successfully completed the assessment, they were contracted to work on APEX-v1.0.
 Throughout the project we continually checked in with the experts, gave qualitative feedback, and as needed offboarded under-performers.
-In total, 76 experts, with a mean experience of 7.25 years, contributed at least one case to APEX-v1.0.
+Expert sourcing and vetting did not change from APEX-v1.0 to APEX-v1-extended.
+The number of experts who worked on the benchmark increased from 76 to 137.
+Mean industry experience remains at 7+ years.